billcat-projects/react2024-ant-design-starter/README.md

 ## Issues and comments

-Any suggestions are welcome.
-Please leave your comments and suggestions in the issues area, I will check them periodically.
+Leave your comments and suggestions in the issues area.
+For example, if you want a slightly different tech stack.

-If you like my demo, please consider buying me a coffee!
-Thanks.
+Also, if you like my demo, ~~please consider buying me a coffee~~.
+Please follow and star :).

 ## License